Best Medical Alert Watches of 2026, Tested and Reviewed

 - Automatic fall detection available

 While some seniors might shy away from a smartwatch due to confusing, high-tech features, the SOS Smartwatch is simple and streamlined.
-I found the watch’s design, features, and navigation to be intuitive.
-They just make sense, even if you’ve never used a smartwatch.
+I found the watch's design, features, and navigation to be intuitive, plus easy to access and use.
+They just make sense, even if you've never used a smartwatch.

 There are no extra buttons, complex features, or connected mobile apps that could confuse seniors who aren’t tech-savvy.
 You can navigate the watch with the swipe of a finger, and large icons clearly display what each button does.